 The Ibero-American Institute (IAI) awards ten to twelve grants each year to support a one- to three-month research stay in Berlin.
-The grants are intended to give scholars the opportunity to further innovative projects related to the research focus of the IAI, participate in an interdisciplinary dialogue with the researchers of the institute and with other guest researchers making use of the IAI’s vast library holdings and special collections for their research work, to collaborate with the institute's research staff and to establish contact with colleagues in Germany.
+The grants should give scholars the opportunity to further innovative projects related to the research focus of the IAI, participate in an interdisciplinary dialogue with the researchers of the institute and with other guest researchers making use of the IAI’s vast library holdings and special collections.
+Guest researchers should present and discuss the results of their research in a colloquium and establish contact with colleagues in Germany.
 The selection process is based on a call which the Ibero-American Institute realizes once a year.

-Applicants are requested to submit the following documents via email as attachments to the IAI:
+Applicants are requested to submit all the documents via email to the following address: firstname.lastname@example.org

 - A completed application form;

 - Copies of university transcripts and diplomas conferring academic degrees;

 - A detailed description of the project according to the following framework: 1) Description of the subject as well as the main goal of the project; 2) Justification of the proposal with reference to the topic “; 3) Description of the state of the art, and the methodology of the research project; 4) Current status of the project; 5) Specific objectives of the stay at the IAI; 6) Bibliography.
 The description may not exceed 12 pages (12 point font size, 1.5 spacing).

 - Two letters of recommendation from university teachers (applies only to graduate students and Ph.D. candidates).

 - Applications that do not meet these requirements unfortunately cannot be considered.